dougeby/IntuneDocs/intune/android-enroll-device-administrator.md

 - [Google’s guidance for migration from device administrator to Android Enterprise](http://static.googleusercontent.com/media/android.com/en/enterprise/static/2016/pdfs/enterprise/Android-Enterprise-Migration-Bluebook_2019.pdf)
 - [Google’s documentation on the plan to deprecate the device administrator API](https://developers.google.com/android/work/device-admin-deprecation)

+For more information about Intune support for Android device administrator support, see the [Notices section](whats-new.md#notices).

 ## Set up device administrator enrollment

 Intune by default allows enrollment of Android devices with device administrator capabilities.